Manufactured goods sales declined in August

-The trend in retail sales does not reflect that of total household consumption: the latter includes other items such as healthcare, education and rents.
+Note: The trend in retail sales does not reflect that of total household consumption: the latter includes other items such as health care, education and rents.

-- Sectors are classified according to the relative weight of the products included in the total aggregate of retail trade (weights are given on the right scale)
+1) Sectors are classified according to the relative weight of the products included in the total aggregate of retail trade (weights are given on the right scale)

 Download the PDF version of this